LoayMohamedAhmed/Data_structure_project-XML_correcection-/README.md

 <h2>note</h2>

-*  our repo is devided into two main parts the first one GUI codes using qt and the second one is concel interface codes.
+*  our repo is devided into two main parts the first one GUI codes using qt and the second one is console interface codes.

 * programming language: C++.